microsoft/pai/pai-management/doc/pai-build.md

 - Push the tagged image to the docker registry which is configured in the ```cluster-configuration```.
 - If the option `-n` is added, only the specified image will be pushed.

-# Configuration / Reconfiguration
+# Current Pai build process

+- Each component has a build directory under ```pai-management/src/``` folder, with the name identical to the component name.
+- The component build directory contains three things
-Each service in pai has a image configuration file.
+    - image definition:Dockerfile file.
+    - build configuration:image.yaml file.
+    - Files to be copied into the container image.
+- Build script collects all images to be built by checking the ```pai-management/src/{component_name}/image.yaml``` exists or not.
+- Build script prepares the Hadoop binary file.
+- Build script builds the image for each component:
+    - Parse build configuration defined in image.yaml.
+    - Get the files in the copy list ready.
+    - Call ```docker build``` command to build docker image.
+    - Clean up generated files.

+# How to add your own image

+This chapter will teach you how to add your customized image to pai.
+After everything is done, paictl image command will build and push your image to the target docker registry.

+If your service image could be pulled from a public docker registry, you could skip this step.

+#### Prepare Service Dockerfile ####

+It will not guide you to write a dockerfile.
+If you a new developer of docker, please refer to [this tutorial](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) and learn how to dockerfile.

+#### Write pai's Image Configuration ####

+Everytime you wanna add a customized docker image into pai, you will have to prepare a image configuration first.
 This configuration should be named as ```image.yaml```, and be put into the directory of the image.
-Here is the examples of the configuration.

 ```yaml